 You might not have noticed, but the BMW i3 EV received a minor facelift for the 2018 model year.
 Along with slightly revising the look, BMW added the sporty i3S model to the lineup.
 A few of the upgrades in the 2018 BMW i3S include a performance increase in the electric motor to 184 horsepower and 199 lb-ft of torque.
 Other upgrades include anti-roll bars, a sport suspension and a sporty appearance package that includes wider 20-inch wheels.
 An optional upgrade in the i3S is a 2-cylinder range-extender engine, which our testers drove, that boosts the car’s total range from 87 miles up to 180 miles.

 So does the i3S live up to its sporty moniker?
+Is this the electric car you should buy?
 The reception was a little mixed with our staffers.
-Our editor, Tommy, just didn’t like how the car drove, especially for a BMW.
+We asked each of Autotrader’s staff to give their comments, here’s what they had to say.
+Data editor, Tommy, just didn’t like how the car drove, especially for a BMW.
 He thought it was a very rough ride courtesy of the sport suspension, which he found to be uncomfortable.
 Tommy said it was an especially bad ride over rough or uneven pavement.

 Another thing everyone agreed on was the pricing.
 With our tester ringing in at over $50,000, it’s a price that’s tough to justify for this little BMW hatchback.
 Yes, it’s still futuristic even 4 years after its introduction, but with more affordable EVs with longer range and a lower price hitting the market since then, there are fewer reasons to buy an i3 than there used to be.